Toe socks: Variants

 One of the earliest variants of toe socks is the Japanese tabi, dating back to the 16th century.
 These are split-toed socks with two compartments – one smaller compartment for the big toe, and a larger compartment for the four remaining toes.
 This allows them to be worn with zori or geta sandals.

 Modern variants of toe socks are designed primarily for either comfort or athletics.
 In 2004, a patent was filed with the Intellectual Property Office in the United Kingdom for a product called "toe socks"; however, their description differs: "A half sock which covers the toes to provide comfort under footwear.
 Preferably the socks are unseen when worn with mules or slingback shoes."

 Variants have also evolved to include compression socks and other specialty performance models for professional sports as well as uses which require high durability.
-In sports, athletic versions of toe socks may be useful to triathletes who suffer from frequent interdigital friction blisters.
+In sports, athletic versions of toe socks may be useful to triathletes and Ultramarathon runners who suffer from frequent interdigital friction blisters.
 One version of sock referred to as "toe socks" is actually a reverse version – this is a covering for the foot and ankle with the toes cut out, leaving them bare.
 This provides a non-slip surface and provides for a more complete range of motion for form-fitting yoga, Pilates, or Wii Fit exercises.